CircuitVerse/CircuitVerseDocs/docs/groups.md

  Fill Up all the necessary Details like :
  - Assignment name
- - Set the Deadline (both Time and Date)
+ - Set the deadline (both time and date)
- - Assignment description : Detailed Description of what assignment is all about, tools used, circuits used etc.
+ - Assignment description : Detailed description of what assignment is all about, tools used, circuits used etc.

-> **NOTE :** Word Processing tools are available for Description as well as feature to embed Any File for Assignment Description.
+> **NOTE :** Word Processing tools are available for description as well as feature to embed any file for the assignment description.

 ![Assigments](/images/assignment.png)

-> After Posting, to see the status of different assignments, Click on the **Show** button correspoding to a group.
+> After posting, to see the status of different assignments, Click on the **Show** button correspoding to a group.
 <br/>
->Now, You can see the lists of different Assigments.
+>Now, You can see the lists of different assigments.

 ![assignment-list](/images/assignment2.png)

->To see the students' work in each assignment, click on **show** button corresponding to an Assignment.
+>To see the students' work in each assignment, click on **show** button corresponding to an assignment.

 ![student-stauts](/images/student-status.png)

-> Teachers can add new assignments by clicking the add new assignment button on the group page.
+> Teachers can add new assignments by clicking the **add new assignment** button on the group page.
 Then, create a name, grading scale, deadline and a description for the assignment.

  - Note: Students cannot complete their assignments when the deadline is met unless the teacher reopens it.
 Different Grading modes: